Discover Ireland : Geography

 The island is crossed by a long, tranquil, or at least navigable, river.
 The Shannon, at 286 km including a 113 km estuary, is the longest river in Ireland and the Anglo-Celtic Isles.
 The Shannon flows south from County Cavan, where it rises at Shannon Pot or Legnashinna.
 It is a naturally fluctuating basin in the karst landscape at Derrylahan near Mount Cuilcagh.
 The Shannon flows slowly into the Atlantic just south of Limerick.
 Sailing on the river is very pleasant, and leisure boating is perfectly organized.

 This is not the only river on the island; there are 70,000 km of navigable waterways in the Republic of Ireland, divided into over 3,000 watercourses, including rivers, streams and tributaries.
-Some of Ireland's other major rivers: the Liffey, which flows into the Irish Sea at Dublin, and the River Lagan, which creates a large estuary at Belfast and flows into the Atlantic.
-The Lee at Cork, born of the lively torrent escaping from Gougane Barra Lough.
-The River Foyle, which flows through Derry, is also the fastest-flowing river in Europe for its size; it empties into the ocean via Lake Foyle, one of the most enchanting sights at sunset.
+Some of Ireland's other major rivers: the Liffey, which flows into the Irish Sea at Dublin; the River Lagan, which creates a large estuary at Belfast as it flows into the Atlantic; the Lee at Cork, which originated from the lively torrent escaping from Gougane Barra Lough.
+The River Foyle, which flows through Derry, is the fastest-flowing river in Europe for its size.
+It flows into the ocean via Lake Foyle, a magical sight at sunset.
 Ireland's smallest river, the Corrib, rushes through Galway before emptying into the ocean in just 6 km.
 Small but mighty, just watch it roll on after a rainy day.
 It is also home to a large number of wild salmon returning to the lakes of Connemara, where it is the gateway for these singular fish.

 A plain heart surrounded by mountains